Luthienn1/chama-frontend-assignment/README.md

 ### Goal

-Test my knowledge of the technologies of the project through a real challenge of a company in search of developers.
+Test my knowledge of the technologies (mainly redux) of the project through a real challenge of a company in search of developers.
 I am not participating in the tryouts, but the challenge is open to anyone who wants to do so.

 ### Techs